Find Trade Colleges

 Read full report on Mechanic & Repair Technologies at Metropolitan Community College

 You’ll join some of the best and brightest minds around you if you attend Minneapolis Community and Technical College.
 The school came in at #4 on this year’s Best Value Mechanic & Repair Technologies Basic Certificate Schools in the Plains States Region list.
-Located in the city of Minneapolis, Minneapolis Community and Technical College is a public college with a medium-sized student population.
+Located in the large city of Minneapolis, Minneapolis Community and Technical College is a public college with a moderately-sized student population.

 Out-of-state tuition fees for undergraduate students at Hennepin Technical College are $5,881 per year.